 Where to start?
-We began our visit by taking a look at the ‘Décor’ category.
+We began our visit by taking a look her website the ‘Décor’ category.

 We Love Home comes to us from sunny Brighton.
 Maxine comes up with wonderful content from a home she shares with her husband, a Maltese puppy called Terry and cat called Buster.
 By day, she works as an interior stylist for magazines and TV.
 By night, she produces blog content that we’ve grown to love.